From November 2023, non-EU visitors to Europe's Schengen member countries will need to apply for ETIAS or a Schengen visa

 ETIAS, an acronym for European Travel Information and Authorisation System, is a system that aims to ‘identify security, irregular migration or high epidemic risks posed by visa-exempt visitors travelling to the Schengen States’, according to the European Commission.
-The idea of ETIAS was first introduced in April 2016 and initially, the EU and Schengen member states had wanted to launch it in 2020, but they have now pushed the operation to the end of 2022.
+The idea of ETIAS was first introduced in April 2016 and initially, the EU and Schengen member states had wanted to launch it in 2020, but they have now pushed the commencement to November 2023.

-The concept of ETIAS is similar to the ESTA (Electronic System for Travel Authorisation) imposed by the USA – both systems target visitors who currently don’t need a visa or are under the ‘Visa Waiver Program’.
+The concept of ETIAS is similar to the ESTA (Electronic System for Travel Authorisation) imposed by the USA – in the sense that both systems add a layer of scrutiny to visitors who currently don’t need a visa or are under the ‘Visa Waiver Program’.

 In other words, ETIAS is only applicable to visitors who currently don’t need a visa to visit any of the Schengen member states.
-At present, there are 57 countries whose nationals can visit any of the Schengen member states without a visa – you can see the full list under the header ‘Nationals who need to apply for ETIAS’ below.
+At present, there are 59 countries or territories whose nationals can visit any of the Schengen member states without a visa – you can see the full list under the header ‘Nationals who need to apply for ETIAS’ below.

 Please note that ETIAS is not the same as a Schengen visa.
 For nationals who need to apply for a Schengen visa, they should continue to do so.
 We will expand on this point later.